AMSAT-NA/PacSatFSKBoard/NOTES.md

 Measuring the power output between the L match on the PA output and the filter input, I see no power, even though power is coming out of the filter.
 Maybe the filter input impedance is too low?
+It turns out to be a build issue.
+P14 was installed backwards on board 5.
+I flipped it around and it works fine now.

+I pulled C124, C125, and L30 off of board 5 so I could measure the output of the PA directly.
+Unfortunately, L38 and L33 came with them.
+I'll have to wait for a new L38 (6.8nH) to be able to test the output of the PA directly.